HackTheBox Mirage Writeup

 mark.bbond1day@atime

-After scanning with nmap, it was determined that the target is a domain controller as it is running services such as Kerberos, DNS, and LDAP.
+After scanning with nmap, we discovered the target is a domain controller because it runs services like Kerberos, DNS, and LDAP.

 NFS